Sandwich ELISA Protocol

 ELISAs are performed with colorimetric detection with selected ELISAs based on chemiluminescence or fluorescence.
 Chromogens are chemical compounds that are converted via a chemical reaction to produce a color.
 The use of these compounds in ELISA is popular due to the ability to see the result by eye and the requirement of commonly used photometers to perform readouts.
 The substrate chosen will depend on the type of enzyme used in the ELISA reaction:

 - Horseradish peroxidase (HRP) is an enzyme found in the root of horseradish and catalyzes the colorimetric reaction of the assay.
 HRP is more commonly used due to its rapid kinetics.
 However, it should be noted that HRP is degraded in presence of antibacterial agents or sodium azide.
 When running an ELISA based on HRP, it is recommended to use TMB (3,3’,5,5’ tetramethylbenzidine).
 When added to the reaction, TMB produces a soluble blue product.
 TMB substrate is colorless in its reduced form and changes to blue once in the presence of HRP.
 Incubate for 15 minutes at room temperature away from direct light.
-The reaction is stopped by the addition of an acid (we recommend sulfuric acid).
+The reaction is stopped by the addition of an acid (we recommend 0.16M sulfuric acid).
 The stopped reaction is then measured at 450nm.
+Hello Bio provides a range of products designed for HRP ELISAS:

-- Alkaline peroxidase (AP) is available in two forms in mammals – tissue or intestinal.
+- Alkaline peroxidase (AP) is a mammalian enzyme found in two forms: tissue and intestinal.
 The AP reaction is slower than HRP but has a more linear activity.
 Also, in contrast to HRP, AP activity is not affected by the presence of antibacterial agents or sodium azide.
 If running an ELISA based on AP, it is recommended to use pNPP (p-Nitrophenyl Phosphate).
 This reaction typically takes longer than HRP-TMB, and it is recommended to take multiple readings at 30, 60 and 90 minutes.
 The plate should be incubated at room temperature away from direct light. pNPP produces a soluble yellow product which is measured at 405nm.

 3. Equipment and Consumables